garciaalvaro/the-typography/README.txt

 * `the_typography_fonts_before_enqueue`: This filter receives an array with the fonts before they are embeded as an external style sheet to be loaded in the front end.

 == Changelog ==

+= 1.1.0 =
+* Include core blocks selection in Customizer.
+* Sort typographies styles so that newer take preference over older.
+* Improvemenets in the UI and added some UX hints.
+* Fix Customizer Previewer bugs.
+* Improve code base.
+* Update dependencies.

 = 1.0.0 =
 * Initial release.